 19. Remove the tensioner assembly for the serpentine belt.
 (2 nuts and 1 bolt) Remove the small idler pulley to access one of the bolts.
 This also requires removing a bolt and 2 nuts from the alternator, which traps the tensioner.
 Hold the alternator and move it forward off it’s stud so that you can move the tensioner from behind and off the stud, then slide the alternator back on the stud.

 20. Remove the serpentine belt idler pulley assembly (small idler you just removed and a larger smooth one are on the assembly.
 This requires either removing (2 tough Philips screws) or bending the sheet metal “wire holder” attached to or near the A/C compressor to free the end of the idler pulley assy near the A/C compressor.
+To remove the water pump, you will have the challenging job of removing the upper and lower A/C compressor mounting bolts.
+I've added pictures to help.

 21. Loosen the crankshaft bolt (22mm) – it’s a normal thread CCW to loosen – hit a few times with a hammer, then use an impact wrench.
 If that doesn’t work, put an 18 inch or so cheater pipe on a ½ inch breaker bar with tape to hold in place.
 Turn the crank so with the socket on the bolt, the end of the cheater is just touching the ground towards the driver’s side.